mz2/Syncpoint-API/README.md

 ## Contribute

 You can get[deeper into the code here](https://github.com/couchbaselabs/Syncpoint-API/blob/master/docs/hacking.md).
 We welcome contribution.

-Currently very much in the clean things up for initial use stages.
+Some rough todos:

+Last big one as far as working out the API, is one user creates a private channel, and then invites other users to it.
+Also, how to best advertise public channels?

+Also lots of clean up in the iOS Syncpoint framework.

+And in this code base, I think things could be modulized better, move to using follow instead of coux for changes.

+Maybe the subcomponents (Facebook pairing, etc) can be made independent NPM modules.
+Then there would need to be some config step or module install step on the part of the user to activate those but we want that anyway I think.

 ### License